Sep 27, 2021

 All courses within this certificate program require a grade of at least a “C” or better.

-Students graduating from this program are not eligible to take the National Board Examination or any state board examination for which graduation from an ABFSE accredited program is required.
+This program is not accredited by the American Board of Funeral Service Education (ABFSE).
+Students graduating from the Florida Funeral Director (6154) (T.C.) program are not eligible to take the National Board Examination or any state board examination for which graduation from an ABFSE accredited program is required.

 - Acceptance to Florida State College at Jacksonville.

 - A minimum 2.0 grade point average (GPA) on a 4.0 scale in all college work to be used for the degree.